TanmayR0X/Portfolio-template/README.md

-✨ Portfolio Template Description (for GitHub, Resume, or Portfolio site):
-Title: Modern Responsive Portfolio Website Template
+Portfolio Template

-Description:

-A sleek and responsive personal portfolio template built with HTML, CSS, and JavaScript .
-This template is designed to showcase projects, skills, and contact information in a clean, user-friendly layout.
-It includes smooth scrolling, animated transitions, a project gallery, and a fully functional contact section.
+A clean, modern, and fully responsive portfolio website template built with HTML, CSS, and JavaScript.
+Perfect for showcasing your projects, skills, and contact information with a simple yet elegant design.

-Features:

-Fully responsive design for mobile, tablet, and desktop
+Features
+Responsive layout for all screen sizes (mobile, tablet, desktop)

-Smooth scroll navigation with active link highlighting
+Smooth scrolling navigation

-Animated sections on scroll for better user experience
+Interactive sections with subtle animations

-Project showcase with hover effects
+Project gallery with hover effects

-About, Skills, Projects, and Contact sections

-Clean and modern UI with consistent design

-Built using semantic HTML and organized CSS
+Contact form UI (front-end only)

+Clean and semantic code structure for easy customization

-Tech Stack:
+Tech Stack
 HTML5

 CSS3

-JavaScript
+Vanilla JavaScript